PopradiArpad/learn-js/paradigms/oop-and-fp.md

 * through its closure (lexical scope attached to the function call)

 ### The advantages of Functional Programming
 From 1. follows
   * A new level of expressiveness.

+From 2. follows
+  * No side effect.
+No input will be changed regardless where it comes from.
+  * Each function is automatically parallizable.

+From 3 and 4 follow
+  * Each function can be reasoned about on its own.

-From 2. and 3. and 4. follow
+From 2. , 3. and 4. follow
   * Each function can be reasoned about on its own and __let all other functions reason about which use the same input__.
 So the reasoning is composable.
-(Anyway that's the reason why the functional programming semantic has been chosen to do Math through space and time.)
+(Anyway that's the reason why the functional programming semantic has been chosen to do Math through space and time.
+Math uses the lexical scoping too.)

+### Pure function
-From 2. and 3. follow
+doesn't pollute its surrounding environment and determined by the input: 2. and 3.
-  * Each function is automatically parallizable.

 ### Problems with Functional Programming only (Haskell)
 * Missing story-telling capability.
 The description of the goal of the app, the main players, roles, interactions are much more natural in OOP.
 * Discouraging academic language.
 * Forcing to think in the type system even if its not useful.
 It's like the forced two layer thinking of classical OOP languages where you need a class to have an object just for the sake of the language not by a the necessity of the domain.

 ## Problems with Object Orientation
 are arise if it's not combined with Functional Programming.
 If it concentrates too heavy